 In order for an accountant to file taxes for a client, they must request all their necessary information, including financial documents and pay stubs.
 Once all that information is collected, the tax accountant analyzes them, looks for any deductions and determines the amount of taxes owed.
 After this is completed, a tax accountant does a final verification before providing the documents to the client who may submit them or have them submitted on their behalf.

-The U.S. Bureau of Labor Statistics (BLS) reports that accountants and auditors made a mean annual salary of $75,280 in May 2015.
-The BLS also shows that employment for accountants and auditors should increase 11% from 2014 through 2024.
+The U.S. Bureau of Labor Statistics (BLS) reports that accountants and auditors made a mean annual salary of $78,820 in May 2018.
+The BLS also shows that employment for accountants and auditors should increase 6% from 2018 through 2028, which is as fast as average.
 This increase is due to the growing economy and the need for accountants to examine financial documents and ensure greater transparency in financial reporting.

 Aside from being experts in tax law and finance, tax accountants must also be organized, thorough, observant and have great communication skills.
 If you believe that you possess these talents, then a career as a tax accountant may be for you.